 Tropicana Field Photos: Finally got around to adding some images of Tropicana Field, hope you like them.

 It's Not All Bad: Tropicana Field isn't usually high on the list of favorite ballparks, but it's definitely got some cool things going for it.
 Here are some props for the Trop.

 Why Don't The Rays Draw?
 The Rays have made the playoffs three of the last four seasons, but still have among the lowest attendance in baseball.
 Here I speculate on why.

 Coming to visit St. Petersburg?
 Here is why I use Hotwire and where I stay when visiting a ballpark in another city…

-I hope you find this information helpful…and if you’d like to know more, check out the amazing and colossal Tropicana Field E-Guide!
-The Tropicana Field E-Guide gives you the skinny on just about everything you could need to know—from how to get tickets, to where to sit, to how to get to Tropicana Field and all of the food options, with Tightwad Tips to help you save money on all of it!
-All for just $4.99…if you want to know more, click here!
+Hope you find this info helpful…if you’d like to know more, check out the amazing Tropicana Field E-Guide!
+The Tropicana Field E-Guide gives you the skinny on just about everything you need to know—how to get tickets, where to sit, how to get to the Trop and all of the food options, with Tightwad Tips to help save money on all of it!
+All for just $8.99 for the print AND digital edition...want to know more?
+Click here!